 - Regular classes: This is what you’re probably used to seeing or hearing about.
 A regular CrossFit class takes anywhere from 45 minutes to an hour.
 Everybody starts at the same time, there are instructors walking around helping out and keeping track, and everybody is supporting each other and probably swearing a lot.

 Most CrossFit gyms will split their classes into three or four sections:

-- Dynamic warm up – not jogging on a treadmill for 5 minutes, but jumps, jumping jacks, jump rope, squats, push ups, lunges, pull ups.
-Functional movements, stretches, and mobility work that compliment the movements you’ll be doing in the workout that day.
+- Dynamic warm-up – Not jogging on a treadmill for 5 minutes, but jumps, jumping jacks, jump rope, squats, push-ups, lunges, and pull-ups.
+Functional movements, stretches, and mobility work that complement the movements you’ll be doing in the workout that day.